 What causes hair loss along the hairline?

-A group of researchers from China found that young women with ponytail hairstyles would have 2.04 times higher risk of developing a more severe grade of frontal hairline hair loss than those without this hairstyle.
+A group of researchers from China found that young women with ponytail hairstyles would have a two times higher risk of developing a more severe grade of frontal hairline hair loss than those without this hairstyle.

 Other causes of edges and hairline hair loss in women

-Traction alopecia is a common cause of hair loss for women of all races, but there are other factors to be aware of, as well.
-Other causes of hair loss in women include stress, nutritional deficiencies, fluctuations in hormones (like after childbirth or during menopause), thyroid disorders, and genetic conditions (like female pattern hair loss or alopecia areata).
+Traction alopecia is a common cause of hair loss for women of all races, but there are other factors to be aware of.
+Other causes of hair loss in women include stress, nutritional deficiencies, hormone fluctuations (after childbirth or during menopause), thyroid disorders, and genetic conditions (like female pattern hair loss or alopecia areata).

-With all of this in mind, if you're experiencing thinning edges or hair loss around the hairline, it's a good idea to talk to a dermatologist or trichologist to get to the root cause.
-While traction alopecia is a common cause of this type of hair loss, other health issues may be contributing to your thinning hairline and general hair loss.
-Pinpointing the exact issue(s) will help you have the most success with stopping hair loss and getting your hair regrowth on track.
+With all of this in mind, if you're experiencing thinning edges or hair loss around the hairline, you should talk to a dermatologist to get to the root cause.
+While traction alopecia is a common cause of this type of hair loss, other health issues may contribute to your thinning hairline and general hair loss.
+Pinpointing the exact issue(s) will help you have the most success stopping hair loss and getting your hair regrowth on track.

 Interestingly, in the 15th Century, shaving the hair on the edges of the forehead was fashionable.
 Dutch paintings from the 17th Century provide us with many examples of natural traction alopecia caused by the tight hairstyle that was in fashion for several decades.

-How to stop hair thinning around the hairline and promote hair regrowth
+How do you stop traction-related hair thinning on the edges and promote regrowth?

 Take supplements